-A reading from the gospel of Matthew 9:1-8
+A reading from the gospel according to Matthew 9:1-8

 1 After entering a boat, Jesus made the crossing and came into his own town.